qmk/qmk_firmware/docs/quantum_painter.md

 Native color format rgb565 is compatible with ST7789

 ::: warning
-Some ST7789 devices are known to have different drawing offsets -- despite being a 240x320 pixel display controller internally, some display panels are only 240x240, or smaller.
+Some ST7789 devices are known to have different drawing offsets — despite being a 240x320 pixel display controller internally, some display panels are only 240x240 or smaller.
 These may require an offset to be applied; see `qp_set_viewport_offsets` above for information on how to override the offsets if they aren't correctly rendered.
 :::

 :::::

 ===== OLED

-OLED displays tend to use 5-pin SPI when at larger resolutions, or when using color -- SPI SCK, SPI MOSI, SPI CS, D/C, and RST pins.
+OLED displays tend to use 5-pin SPI when at larger resolutions, or when using color — SPI SCK, SPI MOSI, SPI CS, D/C, and RST pins.
 Smaller OLEDs may use I2C instead.

 When using these displays, either `spi_master` or `i2c_master` must already be correctly configured for both the platform and panel you're building for.

-For SPI, the pin assignments for SPI CS, D/C, and RST are specified during device construction -- for I2C the panel's address is specified instead.
+For SPI, the pin assignments for SPI CS, D/C, and RST are specified during device construction; for I2C, the panel's address is specified instead.

 :::::tabs